Here are some questions we’ve been receiving with the corresponding answers.

 The « Association des Propriétaires de la Baie Newton » or the Newton Bay Owners Association:

 The purpose of the APBN is to promote improved road access for the Newton Bay properties south, east and north of the bay.
 (Owners west of the bay and by the Gatineau creek are served by the Chemin du Grand Poisson-Blanc open and maintained year-round).
-Currently the founders of this association have decided to put the legal registration process on hold and join forces with the « AP du lac Poisson-Blanc » to promote the need to improve access to various government bodies.
+Currently the founders of this association have decided to put the legal registration process on hold and join forces with the « A.B.V. du Poisson-Blanc » to promote the need to improve access to various government bodies.
 This association is waiting to see the upcoming developments and the proposals from the MRC and the municipality of Lac Sainte Marie on the subject.

 The founders will follow up the process of legal foundation of this association only if it is required as a proposed improvement by the MRC and the Municipality.
 For example, if the solution chosen requires the recurrent collection of funds from the owners or the receipt of municipal subsidies (return of taxes) devoted to the management and maintenance of current or future road accesses.